nielslange/smntcs-quantity-buttons-for-woocommerce/README.txt

 == Changelog ==

+= 1.7 =
+* Checking maximum and minimum when adding or removing quantity

 = 1.6 =
-* Enqueue CSS and JS inline
 * Refactored based on PHPCS and WPCS

 = 1.5 =